kubernetes-client/java/kubernetes/docs/V1ContainerPort.md

 # V1ContainerPort

+ContainerPort represents a network port in a single container.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **containerPort** | **Integer** | Number of port to expose on the pod&#39;s IP address.
 This must be a valid port number, 0 &lt; x &lt; 65536. |